 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/previewId/ebec0377-716a-4de1-abe5-b80b1ef289a6/SV_1ET6P6IhIII1QaO?Q_CHL=preview&Q_SurveyVersionID=current ]

-Participants completed an online survey which consists of consent, and replications of Studies 1a & 1b, 2, and 4, followed by a funneling and demographic information sections.
+Participants completed an online survey which consisted of a consent form and replications of Studies 1a and 1b, 2, and 4, followed by funneling and demographic information sections.
 The display of the studies and the conditions within each study were randomized.

 We ran the four studies together in a single data collection.
-Combining several studies from a single target article in a single data collection has previously been successfully tested in several replications and extensions conducted by our team (e.g., Chen et al., 2023; Petrov et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022; Zhu & Feldman, 2023), and is especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successful whereas others do not, as well as in the potential in drawing inferences about the links between the different studies and consistency in participants’ responding to similar decision-making paradigms.
+Combining several studies from a single target article in a single data collection has previously been successfully tested in several replications and extensions conducted by our team (e.g., Chen et al., 2023; Petrov et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022; Zhu & Feldman, 2023), and is especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successfully whereas others do not, as well as in the potential in drawing inferences about the links between the different studies and consistency in participants’ responding to similar decision-making paradigms.
 Unless explicitly noted, our measures are identical to those employed in Norton et al. (2007).

 Studies 1a and 1b: Replication